ccxzhang/4DataViz/index.md

 ## Introduction
 Ideology has been a central concept muddled by diverse uses in the study of politics.
-Philip Converse perhaps provided a classical operationalization of ideology-- a “belief system” that represents the configuration of attitudes and ideas.
+Philip Converse perhaps provided a classical operationalization of ideology-- a “belief system” representing the configuration of attitudes and ideas.
+In China, where the state could dominate the private sphere, comprehending the ideological landscape is crucial to capture Chinese politics and even Chinese society’s every aspect.

 ## Data
 ### Source